Fuzzy Black Holes from Mass Generation in Matrix Compactification: IKKT with interchanging boundary conditions

 We begin by considering the spinor decomposition (\ref{eq:SpinorIKKT}).
 We impose that the Weyl spinor components are mapped into one another when wrapped around any direction on the torus, namely

 This is obtained by rewriting the spinor in the form

 and using the Toeplitz decomposition

 where we recall that $\psi_{\pm}^{\uparrow}$ and $\psi_{\pm}^{\downarrow}$ are 8-component spinors of $SO(6)$.
-The decomposition (\ref{eq:ToeplitzReversed}) highlights how every chiral component of the spinor has a part with periodic and a part with anti-periodic boundary conditions, namely
+We also recall that \(\mathbb{L}_6 \) is the lattice (\ref{eq:shitlattice}) of half-integer winding modes.
+The decomposition (\ref{eq:ToeplitzReversed}) highlights how every chiral component of the spinor has a part with periodic and a part with anti-periodic boundary conditions